wmvanvliet/gizmo/README.md

 './subjects/mock_recording_<subject_identifier>.rec'
 ```
 where `<subject_identifier>` is any string.
 Subject identifiers will be passed
-to the method as a list of strings.
+to the function as a list of strings.

 For example:
 ```python